 It’s always fun to see a book by a new author begin to take off, but even more so when you’ve had a chance to meet that author.
-Several great things have happened for Wiley Cash’s debut, A Land More Kind Than Home, (Harper), since many of you joined us for the chat last week.
-It landed on the NYT Hardcover Fiction extended list at #33 in it’s first week on sale and Barnes and Noble just announced that is one of their Discover Great New Writers Summer picks.
+Many of you joined us for a chat last week with Wiley Cash about his debut, A Land More Kind Than Home, (Harper).
+Several great things have happened for the book since then.
+It landed on the NYT Hardcover Fiction extended list at #33 in it’s first week on sale and Barnes and Noble just announced that it is one of their Discover Great New Writers Summer picks.

-The Barnes & Noble Review ran an interview with him last week.
+In conjunction, the Barnes & Noble Review ran an interview with the author.
 He was, of course, thoughtful and charming, but we’re partial to how well he used just 140 characters during our TwitterChat.

 The author describes his book: